SDN and SD-WAN on the rise

 The survey results indicate a software-defined approach to networking is seeing an increased interest among organisations.

-Seventy seven percent of survey respondents said that their organisations are at some level of participation with SDN solutions within their data centre, including 13% that have already deployed SDN.
+Seventy seven percent of survey respondents said that their organisations are at some level of participation with SDN solutions within their data center, including 13% that have already deployed SDN.

 The survey also found that 29% are exploring similar architectures for their remote branch office locations (SD-WAN), including nearly % who have fully implemented SD-WAN solutions.